Refund and Exchange Policy in Case of Death

 • You must retain all supporting required documentation.
 Auditors reserve the right to request proof at any time.

-• Fraudulent refund requests may result in a debit memo for the full value of the ticket.
+• Fraudulent refund requests or exchanges may result in a debit memo for the full value of the ticket.